whiplashomega/elthelas2/elthelasapp/public/static/md/book4/chapter3.md

 ## Moving Forward

-Once the city of Silver Head has been flipped, three armies will converge on the city, a Dormanian Legion, the army of Gerasalim, and the Black Wolf Irregulars from Cur'Estan.
-General Heartbren will congratulate the party on their success, and give them options of ways they could continue to help.
+Once the city of Silver Head has been flipped, three armies will converge on the city, a Dormanian Legion, the army of Gerasalim, and the Black Wolf Irregulars from Cur'Estan, led by Duke Lightbringer.
+James will congratulate the party on their success, and request that they return to Cur'Estan immediately for further orders.

-* Move against Manius Aquila by unseating the duchess of Cur'Mestin
-* Go to the dwarves in High Hammer and appeal to them to rejoin the war effort
-* Go to Estapor to try to negotiate a settlement in the Elven civil war, bringing Waelin, Eldoran, or both back into the war effort.
-* Go to Strovenguard and try to lead a slave rebellion to split the orc armies attention.

 ### Rewards

-Stronghold?

-OR

-3000 GP per player plus another 3000 GP if they completed their personal quest
+The Duke of Silver Head if he survives will give the players a wand of teleportation circle, if he doesn't, Queen Organa will have her court wizard cast it for them to get back to Cur'Estan.
+On return to Cur'Estan General Heartbren will congratulate the party, and give them a week off to rest and recuperate, as well as a...

+#### Stronghold

+General Heartbren will reward the players with ownership over a ruined fort east along the river from Cur'Estan, as well as 5 km^2 of surrounding land (currently unimproved and uninhabited Forest) to do with as they like.
+He also appoints a head engineer who can manage any construction projects they would like done.
+Their land is half a days travel (4 hours) on foot from Cur'Estan, about 8 miles, 2 hours travel time if there were a road or accompanied by a forest ranger.

+#### Personal Quest Rewards

+**Black Wolf Irregulars**: Helm of Teleportation Circle (castable 1/week) from the Duke of Silver Head, as well as 5000 GP each.

+**Union of Wizard's Colleges**: They each get their choice of an Elemental Gem and 5000 GP.

+**Sylvan's Rangers**: Dust of Disappearance and 5000 GP

+**Inevitables**: Case of Emergency and 5000 GP

+**Champions of Cora**: Luna Improvement and 5000 GP

+#### Luna, the Sword of Cora, Devout

+Luna is a +2 Rapier.

+***Light Eternal*** The holder of Luna can cast the light spell at will on Luna only.

+***Fearless*** While attuned to and holding Luna you cannot be frightened.

+***Light Burst*** As an action the wielder can raise Luna towards the sky and command Luna to shine even brighter for a brief time, dealing 3d6 radiant damage to creatures within 10 ft (except the wielder), suppressing any magical darkness within 60 ft, and shining bright light out to a distance of 120 ft.
+This effect ends at the end of your next turn, after which Luna cannot shed light of any kind until the next dawn.

 Players should level up to level 7 at the end of this chapter.